aboutcode-org/scancode-analyzer/INSTALL.rst

 Quickstart - Scancode Plugin
 ----------------------------

-``scancode-results-analyzer`` can be installed as a scancode post-scan plugin.
+``scancode-analyzer`` can be installed as a scancode post-scan plugin.

-1. Clone the Repository and navigate to the ``scancode-results-analyzer`` directory.
+1. Clone the Repository and navigate to the ``scancode-analyzer`` directory.

 2. Configure (Installs the requirements, and scancode-toolkit with the plugin)::